 Because what you need to know is that Google has strict rules about link building.
 Some inbound links may be considered a violation of its guidelines for webmasters, and a manipulation of its search algorithm.

 Fortunately, there are still many ways to safely create quality backlinks.
-It’s all about relevance and user focus.
+It’s all about relevance and focus on the user.

-These backlinks are given by websites and web pages that spontaneously link to your content or your business.
-Obtaining them does not require any specific SEO action, apart from creating quality content and giving them some visibility.
+These backlinks are given by websites and web pages that spontaneously link to your content or business.
+Getting them does not require any specific SEO action, apart from creating quality content and giving them visibility.

-These backlinks are obtained by buying links, contacting influencers and journalists or submitting the site to web directories.
-Creating these backlinks can be as much about posting a guest article on another site as it is about convincing a professor that your content is worthy of publication.
+These backlinks are obtained by buying links, contacting influencers and journalists or by submitting the site to web directories.
+Creating these inbound links can be as much about posting a guest article on another site as it is about convincing a professor that your content is worthy of publication.

-These backlinks are obtained from the hundreds of thousands of websites that offer their visitors the possibility to create links via guestbook signatures, forum posts, blog comments or user profiles.
+These backlinks are obtained thanks to the hundreds of thousands of websites that offer their visitors the possibility to create links via guestbook signatures, forum posts, blog comments or user profiles.
 These links offer the lowest value, but overall can have a positive impact on SEO if they are created in a relevant way.
-As a rule, search engines penalize websites that aggressively pursue these backlinks because they consider them spam.
-They should therefore be integrated into a netlinking SEO strategy with caution.
+Generally, search engines penalize websites that aggressively pursue these backlinks because they consider them as spam.
+They must therefore be integrated into a netlinking SEO strategy with caution.

-Some directories do not provide any real value to Internet users and Google has excluded them from its search results.
+Some directories provide no real value to users and Google has excluded them from its search results.

 For example, avoid comments such as: “Good article”, “This post helped me” or “Thank you, it’s great! – SEO Agency Paris”.

-Not that publishing articles on other sites is forbidden, but some bad practices can harm your SEO netlinking strategy.
+Not that publishing articles on other sites is forbidden, but some bad practices can harm your SEO strategy of netlinking.
 It is more than advisable to avoid publishing the same article on different sites, publishing many articles on the same site or publishing articles without added value.

 Don’t let a website duplicate your content in exchange for a link, without adding a rel=”canonical” and a rel=”nofollow”.